 A Dean's List is published at the end of each semester.
-It includes the names of all matriculated full-time students whose GPA for that semester is 3.3 or higher (while enrolled in 12 credits).
+It includes the names of all matriculated, full-time students whose GPA for that semester is 3.3 or higher (while enrolled in 12 credits).
 Students who achieve a cumulative GPA of 3.7 or higher graduate with high honors, and those who achieve a cumulative GPA of 3.3-3.69 graduate with honors.
 Cumulative GPA is calculated using all courses completed at NHTI.
-To be eligible for the Dean's List, student must be enrolled in 12 credits.